Rust401/TOEFL_PRACTICE/Speaking/Official2.md

 When talk about this topic, the very first one comming to my mind is my friend Qinye Tang, who working at a hedge fund.
 As for why, I suppose that's because he is intelligent and  helped me build a set of logic to solve the problems.
 To be more specific, before I met him, I was just a coach potato who binge watching TV on the sofa.
 I can hardly solve the problem I have not encountered and all I can do is ask the teacher for help.
 Once I have an programming assignment about the link list and I can't even write one line code.
 He demonstrated his solution from the idea to the implemention and I could learn to solve the problem step by step.
 After that, I learnd how to solve problems with my own strength.
 I am honored to have such a friend.

-**Many universities now offer academic courses over the Internet.
-However, some people still prefer learning in traditional classrooms.
-Which do you think is better?
+**Some people enjoy taking risk and trying new things, others are not adventurous, they are cautious and try to avoid danger.
+Which behavior do you think is better?
 Explain why.**

-online:
+risk:
 * speed and learing process
 * adjustable time and place
 * high density of knowledge
 * easy to access

-traditional:
+non-risk:
 * classmates with the same level
 * deeper understanding of the problem
 * ask the the teacher more details (interaction)